 The Helena Institute is driven by a vision of a Tanzania where engaged, environmentally conscious youth become leaders in the effort to protect our natural environment.
+HIN strongly believes that youth who understand the uniqueness of Tanzania’s natural environment and the importance of healthy ecosystems, are youth who will become the next generation of environmental leaders.

 In the years to come, HIN will implement structured youth groups, a step which will provide youth a route through which to continue building connections to Sinda Island and the environment at large.